Central Banks and Limitations of Monetary Policy

 • Changes in the real economy, such as employment dynamics and

-• Trends in pricing.
+• Evolution in prices.

 Transparency helps central banks gain reputation and credibility, which, in turn, facilitates their ability to shape inflation expectations and more effectively achieve their inflation target.